NorthernChicken/github-contrib-grinder/README.md

   * Generate the token and copy the Access Code
   * Paste the Access code in "secrets.json" under "github_access_token"
 5. Run main.py to begin

+# DISCLAIMER

+I am not responsible for any damages incurred by the use of this bot.
+Please use responsibly and only open issues on this repository.